behind

 behind (plural behinds)

-- the rear, back-end
+- The rear, back-end.

-- (informal) butt, the buttocks, bottom
+- (informal) The buttocks, bottom, butt.

 - (Australian rules football) A one-point score.